drexelwireless/dragonradio/docs/running.rst

 The radio must be run with root privileges in order to properly configure the USRP and network.
 Help removing this restriction is welcome.

-The ``build.sh`` script will create a virtualenv environment containing all needed Python modules.
-You may either activate this virtualenv before invoking the radio, or you may set the ``VIRTUAL_ENV`` environment variable to point to the virtualenv before you invoke ``dragonradio``.
+The ``build.sh`` script will create a virtualenv environment in the directory ``venv`` containing all required Python modules.
+You may either activate this virtualenv before invoking the radio, or you may set the ``VIRTUAL_ENV`` environment variable to point to it before you invoke ``dragonradio``.

 The Stand-alone Radio
 ---------------------